jandrewjohnson/hazelbean/README.md

 ## Installation

+Pip installing Hazelbean will attempt to install required libraries, but many of these must be compiled for your computer.
+You can solve each one manually for your chosen opperating system, or you can use these Anaconda-based steps here:

 - Install Anaconda3 with the newest python version (tested at python 3.6.3)
 - Install libraries using conda command: "conda install -c conda-forge geopandas"
 - Install libraries using conda command: "conda install -c conda-forge rasterstats"
 - Install libraries using conda command: "conda install -c conda-forge netCDF4"
-- Install libraries using conda command: "conda install -c conda-forge basemap"
+- Install libraries using conda command: "conda install -c conda-forge cartopy"
 - Install libraries using conda command: "conda install -c conda-forge xlrd, markdown"
 - Install libraries using conda command: "conda install -c conda-forge qtpy, qtawesome"
 - Pip install anytree